 Best Entry-Level Coding Jobs From Home

 - Junior Software Engineer.
 A great entry-level coding job from home for any programmer is junior software engineer.
-You need to know the basics of how to code in Java, C, or another popular programming language, but you don’t need to be an expert.
+You need to know the fundamentals of how to code in Java, C, or another popular programming language, but you don’t need to be an expert.

 - Junior Web Designer.
 For those who prefer a more visual work-from-home entry-level coding job, junior web designer is a good option.
 In this role you’ll design the look and function of websites, so you’ll need to know HTML, CSS, and JavaScript, as well as some basic design principles.